 Stan Benda Ph.D.

-I exclusively practice in contracts concerning technology transfer / licensing with expertise in advanced technologies, especially agricultural biotechnology; novel foods (aka genetically modified) new plant varieties; stone fruits and in cannabis.
+I exclusively practice in contracts concerning technology transfer / licensing with expertise in advanced technologies, especially agricultural biotechnology; novel foods (aka genetically modified); new plant varieties; plant breeders rights; stone fruits and in propagation, genetics, and licensing of cannabis.

 Most of my clients have determined that legal briefings save them time and money in the long term.
 Consequently, I also conduct tailored courses regarding contract law/drafting, intellectual property and internet law.